The Last Hope

 Featuring Kardinal Offishall, Andreena Mill

-"The Last Hope" frames the music career in high-stakes, all-or-nothing terms — this is the shot, there isn't another.
-It reads as an intensified version of Comeback Season's dominant ambition-and-pressure theme, a young artist dramatizing the bet he's making on himself.
-The framing is partly mythology — the do-or-die language outruns the actual situation of an unsigned rapper with time still on his side — but that self-dramatizing instinct is exactly what makes it recognizably Drake.
-The 40 and Boi-1da production keeps it tense and determined.
-As a deep cut it's a thesis track for the tape's emotional core: the conviction that everything is riding on this, stated before anything actually was.
+"The Last Hope," featuring Kardinal Offishall and Andreena Mill, frames the music career in high-stakes, all-or-nothing terms — this is the shot, there is not another.
+It reads as an intensified version of Comeback Season's dominant ambition-and-pressure theme, a young artist dramatizing the bet he is making on himself, with Kardinal Offishall — then Toronto's most established rap export — lending a co-sign that mattered locally.
+Produced by Rich Kidd, it stays tense and determined.
+The do-or-die language partly outruns the actual situation of an unsigned rapper with time still on his side, but that self-dramatizing instinct is exactly what makes it recognizably Drake.
+As a deep cut it is a thesis track for the tape's emotional core.